Co-Developed Exam Planned to Launch In 10 US Centers in Q1 2019;

 Projected to be Used in 100 Vascular Surgery Training Programs Throughout US

-HOUSTON, Texas, October 30, 2018: The Association of Program Directors in Vascular Surgery (APDVS) is pleased to announce Fundamentals of Endovascular Surgery (FEVS) – a new simulation-based vascular surgery skills training and assessment exam developed through its collaboration with 3D Systems (NYSE: DDD).
+HOUSTON, Texas, October 30, 2018: The Association of Program Directors in Vascular Surgery (APDVS) is pleased to announce Fundamentals of Endovascular Surgery (FEVS) – a new simulation-based vascular surgery skills training and assessment exam developed through its collaboration with Surgical Science (NYSE: DDD).

 This program is part of a broader curriculum, The Fundamentals of Vascular and Endovascular Surgery (FVEVS), which also includes an open surgical component, The Fundamentals of Vascular Surgery (FVS).
 The goal of FEVS is to enhance endovascular core skills, objectively assess the skills of vascular surgery trainees, and ultimately improve the ability to qualitatively assess trainees.
 APDVS anticipates that FEVS will become a requirement for vascular surgery certification.

 Although many global rating devices for endovascular procedures have been cited in the literature, at present, no universally accepted device has been adopted by vascular educators.
-FEVS includes a physical non-anatomical model for hands-on training, and an identical virtual simulation model on 3D Systems’ Simbionix ANGIO Mentor virtual reality platform that provides an objective hands-on assessment exam.
-3D Systems has unique proficiencies in both 3D printing and virtual simulation.
+FEVS includes a physical non-anatomical model for hands-on training, and an identical virtual simulation model on Surgical Science’ Simbionix ANGIO Mentor virtual reality platform that provides an objective hands-on assessment exam.
+Surgical Science has unique proficiencies in both 3D printing and virtual simulation.
 The combination enabled the collaborative development of a physical and virtual model that have been shown to correlate repeatedly by sophisticated testing.

 APDVS members – led by Associate Professor Jean Bismuth, MD, and Professor Malachi Sheahan, MD – identified the core set of skills and established a list of tasks related to those skills.
 The FEVS content has been endorsed by the APDVS and its development and implementation is officiated by The Committee of Fundamentals of Vascular and Endovascular Surgery.
 Completing eight successful FEVS tasks will be deemed a pass for having acquired the fundamental skills required to foster more advanced endovascular procedures as noted in this study.